Lisa Lane: Later life

-According to two-time U.S. Women's Chess Champion Jennifer Shahade (author of Chess Bitch, a book about women chess players), Lisa quit the game partly because she was annoyed with being identified as a chess player.
+According to two-time U.S. Women's Chess Champion Jennifer Shahade (author of Chess Bitch, a book about women chess players), Lane quit the game partly because she was annoyed with being identified as a chess player.
 "It got to be embarrassing, constantly being introduced as a chess champion at parties."

 In a 2018 interview with Sports Illustrated writer Emma Baccellieri, Lane said, "I felt it would be letting the idea of women’s chess down if I said no [to a man challenging her]", Lane says.
 "I felt like I was working all the time....
 The idea that I was defending my title every time I sat down to play was an unpleasant feeling, even though I wasn’t really defending it.
 I just couldn’t put the title of women's chess champion on the line every time I sat down to play."

-On her fame, Hickey said to Shahade, "I guess I was good copy.
+On her fame, Lane said to Shahade, "I guess I was good copy.
 I don't think the things I did in chess forty years ago are the most important things in my life."

-In the 1970s, Lane and her husband opened a gift shop called Amber Waves of Grain (now called Earth Lore), in Pawling, New York.
+In the 1970s, Lane and her husband opened a health and natural food store called Amber Waves of Grain, in Carmel, New York, which later evolved into a gift shop called Earth Lore Gems & Minerals in Pawling, New York, which in its last years moved to Kent, Connecticut in 2012.

 Television appearances

 Lane appeared as a contestant on the March 31, 1960, episode of the TV show To Tell the Truth.
 The four panel members (Polly Bergen, Don Ameche, Kitty Carlisle, and Tom Poston) correctly guessed her identity.
 She also appeared as a contestant on the May 21, 1961, episode of the TV show What's My Line? and stumped the panel (Dorothy Kilgallen, Arlene Francis, Bennett Cerf, and Abe Burrows).
+Abe Burrows remarked at the end of the segment that "because she is so pretty, we ruled out anything intellectual."

+Death and eulogies

+Lane died from cancer on February 28, 2024, at her home in Carmel, New York.

+Chess.com noted in their eulogy that "the glamor cut both ways: media often fixated on her physical appearance and personal life, with chess being a secondary point of interest".